 The Colnago V1-r Disc is based on the regular V1-r , with the same aero shaped tube profiles.
 Colnago have developed a new fork with a 15mm hollow thru-axle thru-axle, while out back the V1-r Disc uses a regular quick release rear axle.
 You can read the review of the regular V1-r which this bike is based on here.

 The Focus Izalco Max Disc is based loosely on the regular Izalco Max carbon fibre race bike, as used by the Ag2r professional outfit for the past couple of seasons.
-This one's got disc brakes, though, which are all the rage in the cycling world right now.
+This one's got disc brakes, though, as well as SRAM's extremely clever wireless eTap shifting.
 It might just be the ultimate disc brake-equipped road bike.
+We expect to actually see it in the shops in June or July, which is when SRAM says the eTap disc brakes will be available,

 The majority of disc-equipped road bikes being produced at the moment are sportive/endurance bikes.
 Why?
 These aren't bikes being bought to be raced, so they can be free of the restraints of the UCI's rulebook, and because the bikes have longer wheelbases (and chainstays), there are no chainline issues with the wider rear axles that disc-equipped road bikes have to accommodate the disc rotor.